ConorFWild/pandda_2_gemmi/README.md

 It is important to check the PanDDA logs to make sure that datasets you are interested in have not been filtered from consideration.

+### An event has been autobuilt but incorrectly

+Autobuilding PanDDA events is not perfect and the method can sometimes fail.
+If you see an event in pandda.inspect that appears to resemble the fragment but the autobuild is poor, the advice is to correct the autobuild and save the new model.

 ## How PanDDA 2 works

 PanDDA 2 differs from PanDDA 1 in two major methodological ways.